lyteword/chspurgeon-tod/volume-7/psalm-129.md

 1\.
 Their violence: "The plowers plowed", etc.

 2\.
-Their persistency: "Many a time&mdash;from my youth."
+Their persistency: "Many a time&mdash; from my youth."

 3\.
 Their failure: "Yet they have not prevailed."

 4\.
-Their great opponent: "The Lord&mdash;hath cut asunder."
+Their great opponent: "The Lord&mdash; hath cut asunder."

 — *J. F.*